Armored Core (video game)

 The story introduces many elements that are commonly found in later games in the series, such as corporatocracies and mech robots known as "Armored Cores".
 The game takes place in a future Earth that has been wiped out by a cataclysm and forced humanity underground, a theme which would continue until Armored Core 4.

 Gameplay involves controlling Armored Cores in combat scenarios against other Cores and vehicles.
 Cores are highly modular, allowing players a great deal of customization over them, such as swapping out different leg units to gain speed advantages.
 As players complete more missions, they gain credits to purchase different items and parts for their Core.

-The game was favorably received by critics, who were especially impressed with its customization and multiplayer.
+Armored Core was favorably received by critics, who were especially impressed with its customization and multiplayer.

 Gameplay

 In single-player, players choose missions to engage enemies and earn credits.
 Within missions, the player navigates levels built on different kinds of terrain, ranging from desert bases to space stations.
 Levels are extremely open, forcing the player to look around for enemies that can appear from all directions.
 Like many shooters, the primary weapon types available for use are guns, rocket launchers, lasers, missiles, and swords which can be customized at will based on player purchases.
 Ammunition and repair costs are deducted from mission rewards, and mission failure still penalizes the player with these deductions.
 The player is responsible for purchasing their weapons and AC parts, and must use the money they earn from missions to that end.

 As the player progresses through missions, the pay increases, but choosing specific missions can lock others down, creating a branching path through the story that can be noticeably different on subsequent play sessions.

 The game has a two-player versus mode using a split screen or the PlayStation Link Cable.